jota-v-silva/log2script/README.md

-# Log2Script
+# log2script

-A very simple tool that parses an application log and writes a script from it.
-The main purpose of Log2Script is to generate a debug script from the application log.
-Currently it only supports logs written in the SQL format (i.e. *.db files), but it supports the generation of debug scripts in any scripting laguange.
+Log2Script is a straightforward utility designed to parse application logs and generate scripts from them.
+Its primary function is to produce a debug script based on the content of the application log.
+Currently, it exclusively handles logs in the SQL format (i.e., *.db files), but it's versatile enough to generate debug scripts in any scripting language.

+This tool has found application in two main scenarios:
+* [SIMULUS 10/11](https://sim.space-codev.org/)-based spacecraft simulators: Log2Script parses all telecommands and script interactions, compiling them into a Groovy script.
+This output script is used to replicate complex simulation scenarios.

+* Flask applications: For Flask-based applications, Log2Script parses all incoming requests, assembling them into a Python script.
+This script can then be used to reconstruct intricate sequences of requests.

 ## Quick start
 Copy your config data (`config.yml`, `*.db` and `template.`) to your home directory and run: